 It runs in my family.
 Does red hair run in your family?

 Mother says my nan used to have hair like mine.
 But now it's white like yours.
 Only it's not so long and pretty.

 You're very kind, Palla.
 I think your hair is beautiful.
 Is it your mother who braids it for you?

 SANSA STARK is walking through the Winterfell courtyard with MAESTER WOLKAN, her eyes scanning the crowd critically.

 The Great Keep is nearly full, my lady, but there is still room in the western tower.

-We're going to need more room than that.
-We've had more new arrivals this morning than all of yesterday, and the numbers will only grow from here.
+We're going to need more room soon, at this rate.
 We can't very well turn people away once we run out of rooms in the castle.